urbit/docs/docs/hall/interface.md

 ```

-`%glyph`: Adds or removed a binding of a glyph to an audience.
+`%glyph`: Adds or removes a binding of a glyph to an audience.

 `%nick`: Sets a local nickname for a ship.
 An empty nickname `''` means the ship has no nickname.